yewstack/yew/website/versioned_docs/version-0.18.0/getting-started/build-a-sample-app.md

 cargo install trunk wasm-bindgen-cli
 ```

-Also, if not already done, you need to install the wasm32-unknown-unknown target to compile Rust to Wasm.
-If you're using rustup, you just need to run :
+If you haven't already installed it, you need to add the `wasm32-unknown-unknown` target.
+To install this with Rustup:

 ```bash
 rustup target add wasm32-unknown-unknown